LeMuffinMan/Muffinette/README.md

 `[Muffinette]$ --oops (or -o)`

 Removes the last command entered in the sequence buffer.
+A step back when you accidentally added too much salt.

 ```bash
 [Muffinette]$ pwd
 [Muffinette]$ cd..